 There is also a lot of debate about the ethics surrounding the ownership of skunks.
 After all, they are highly social, intelligent, and active wild animals.
 They have not yet been widely domesticated.
 What’s more, most pet skunk owners have their skunks’ scent glands removed as babies, which is a somewhat controversial practice.

-Whether or not a skunk is the right pet for you personally will depend on how willing you are to go above and beyond with meeting their care needs.
+Whether or not a skunk is the right pet for you will depend on how willing you are to go above and beyond to meet their care needs.
 They can live for over 10 years in captivity, so they are a long-term commitment.
 Wild animals like skunks require consistently high-quality care to survive, let alone thrive, in captivity.

 What Do Skunks Need in Captivity?